-Visit Upcoming Litters page for info on our March litter!!!
+We are now accepting deposits on our upcoming litter due in late September.
+See our Upcoming Litters page for more info!
 Lil Bit-O-Golden's is excited to announce the arrival of our two newest additions, Marina & Ariel!
 Both of these magnificent girls come from multi champion pedigrees with 20+ champion dogs in each of their 4 generation pedigrees!

 Lil Bit-O-Golden's is excited to announce the arrival of our two newest additions, Marina & Ariel!
 Both of these magnificent girls come from multi champion pedigrees with 20+ champion dogs in each of their 4 generation pedigrees!